 - I use recreational drugs.

 The amount of alcohol you drink can affect you during and after your procedure.
-It is important that you talk with your healthcare providers about your alcohol intake so that we can plan your care.
+It’s important to talk with your healthcare providers about how much alcohol you drink.
+This will help us plan your care.

 - If you drink alcohol regularly, you may be at risk for other complications during and after your procedure.
-These include bleeding, infections, heart problems, greater dependence on nursing care, and longer hospital stay.
+These include bleeding, infections, heart problems, and a longer hospital stay.

 Here are things you can do to prevent problems before your procedure:

 - Try to stop drinking alcohol once your procedure is planned.
-If you develop a headache, nausea (feeling like you’re going to throw up), increased anxiety, or can’t sleep after you stop drinking, tell your doctor right away.
+If you develop a headache, nausea (feeling like you’re going to throw up), increased anxiety, or can’t sleep after you stop drinking, tell your healthcare provider right away.
 These are early signs of alcohol withdrawal and can be treated.

 - Tell your healthcare provider if you can’t stop drinking.

-- Ask us any questions you have about drinking and your procedure.
-As always, all of your treatment information will be kept confidential.
+- Ask your healthcare provider questions about drinking and your procedure.
+As always, all of your medical information will be kept confidential.

-People who smoke can have breathing problems when they have a procedure.
-Stopping even for a few days before a procedure can help.
-If you want to quit, call our Tobacco Treatment Program.
+If you smoke, you can have breathing problems when you have a procedure.
+Stopping even for a few days before your procedure can help.
+If you smoke, your nurse will refer you to our Tobacco Treatment Program.
 You can also reach the program by calling 212-610-0507.